mrlunchbox777/advent-of-code-2025/days/day10/README.md

 In toggle mode, BFS explores all possible toggle states until finding one matching the desired state.
 In counter mode, BFS explores all possible counter combinations until finding one matching the target counts.

+### Performance Note

+Counter mode with large target values (30+) has exponential search space complexity and may be slow or hit memory limits on some inputs.
+The implementation includes pruning (skipping states that exceed targets) and memory limits to prevent unbounded growth.
+Toggle mode is very fast even for large inputs.

 ## Implementation Details

 - **Machine struct**: Holds the desired state, target counts, and available options